Nagpuri language: Etymology

 Nagpuri language writers are in favour of using Nagpuri as the name of the language.
-There is an opposition against the use of the word Sadri and giving two names Sadan/Sadri and Nagpuria, to a single language in the upcoming Indian census.
+There is an opposition against the use of the word Sadri and giving two names Sadan/Sadri and Nagpuria, to a single language in the 2021 Census of India.
 According to them, the name of the language is Nagpuri and the native speakers of the language are known as Nagpuria.
-The British also wrote grammar using the name Nagpuri in 1906 and Nagpuri is the official name of the language in Jhakhand.
+The British also wrote a grammar using the name Nagpuri in 1906, and Nagpuri is the official name of the language in Jharkhand.